-Our senior pastor, Frank Boswell, will be retiring in the winter of 2021 after serving the congregation faithfully for nearly 30 years.
+Our senior pastor, Frank Boswell, retired in the winter of 2021 after serving the congregation faithfully for nearly 30 years.
 We are so grateful to him and his wife Jeannie for being obedient to God’s calling to serve this congregation.
 We have been blessed in so many ways!
-As a consequence of Frank’s decision to retire, we are now in the process of looking for a new senior pastor.
+As a consequence of Frank’s decision to retire, we have been in the process of looking for a new senior pastor.
 A pastor search committee was formed in January 2020 that has been meeting regularly for prayer and for addressing the tasks needed to accomplish the search for a new senior pastor.
 In this web page we would like to share with you some of the Scriptures that have encouraged us, some of our prayer requests, and finally a summary of our tasks and our progress towards completion of these tasks.
 It is our hope and prayer that God be glorified through this process and we grow closer to Him!

 The best way to stay informed as the pastoral transition progresses is this blog!
 Look for posts with clips from the weekend services, updates on the search process and thoughts on how we are growing together as a church through this transition.

 The questions and answers people have found most helpful.